-Survival Action Wrongful Death Differences Florida
+Survival Action and Wrongful Death Suits Differ in Florida

 When an individual’s intentional conduct causes extreme physical harm leading to death, a wrongful death suit is imminent.
 Nothing hurts worse than losing the family breadwinner, someone who you loved for decades.
 Unfortunately, mortgages and living expenses are impervious to your depressed emotional state and must be paid.